Infigratinib: Legal status

+Infigratinib received Breakthrough Therapy Designation from the FDA, the first therapeutic option in development for achondroplasia to receive this designation.
 Infigratinib was designated an orphan drug by the FDA and the European Medicines Agency in 2021.
-It was approved for medical use under the FDA's accelerated approval program in May 2021.
-Infigratinib has since been withdrawn from commercialization due to the sponsor's difficulties distributing the drug and enrolling a confirmatory clinical trial.
+It was previously approved for medical use for bile duct cancer under the FDA's accelerated approval program in May 2021 at a significantly higher dose than that used for achondroplasia or hypochondroplasia.